akspasap/akspasap/README.md

 - 👋 Hi, I’m @akspasap
 - 👀 I’m interested in ...
 Web evelopment, API integration,AWS
-- 🌱 I’m currently learning ...
-React and AWS
+- 🌱 I’m currently working and learning...
+ReactJs and AWS
 - 💞️ I’m looking to collaborate on ...
 Coding
 - 📫 How to reach me ...